MediaArea/MediaConch/Narrative.md

 ![frame scrolling mockup](./Design/GUI/FrameScrollingMockup.png)

-An interface for assessing conformance of FFV1 video could enable review of the decoded FFV1 frames (via a plugin) in association with conformance data so that inconsistencies or conformity issues may be reviewed in association with the presentation issues it may cause.

-![MediaInfo Windows](./Design/GUI/MediaInfoWindows.png)

 For deep analysis, a distinct interface that allows for its hierarchical structure to be reviewed and navigated.
 The presentation should allow for MKV and FFV1 elements to be expanded, condensed, or filtered according to element id or associated conformity issues.

+![MediaInfo Windows](./Design/GUI/MediaInfoWindows.png)

+A summary of the file properties can also be displayed via a command line interface for quick reference or export.

 ![CLI output sample](./Design/CLI/CLIOutputMockup.png)

-A summary of the file properties can also be displayed via a command line interface for quick reference or export.

 ### Optimization for Large File Size